Early Childhood Education (License, M.S.E.)

 Working with young children and their families can be a pure blessing.
 Now you can get more involved by putting the best theories into practice to help children — and families — through our early childhood education graduate program.
 Your program will lead to a Master of Science in Education with a specialization in trans disciplinary early childhood education.
 You will also be qualified for two Ohio Department of Education teaching licenses — the Early Childhood License and the Early Intervention Specialist License.

-Courses leading to the 4th/5th Generalist and 3 certificates are available.
+Courses leading to the 4th/5th Generalist and three certificates (Leadership and Advocacy, Early Intervention (Birth to Three) and TESOL) are available.

 Our program provides you with special and regular education coursework for a complete learning experience.
 You can pursue your master's degree and any or all certificate and licensure options in these areas.